Events around Clark and Champaign counties this week

 Mercy Health Mobile Mammography

-Mercy Health’s Mobile Mammography unit will be at Champaign County Health District/Community Center from 8 a.m. to 3 p.m. on Thursday.
+Mercy Health’s Mobile Mammography unit will be at St. Paris Family Medicine, 114B Springfield St. in St. Paris, from 8:30 a.m. to 3:30 p.m. on Tuesday.

 The mobile unit offers 15-minute 2D and 3D screenings.
 A doctor’s order is not needed for screening.
 Mammograms are covered by most health insurance plans but check with your insurance provider for exact coverage.
 No cost screenings are available for those who quality.
 When calling to register, ask about financial assistance options.
 Be sure to bring a photo ID and insurance card with you.